 What does it mean for guidance to be made "available" to the public?
-Due to digital technology, the "availability" of a government document today often means that anyone with a computer or smart phone and an Internet connection can read or download it.
-Unlike with availability "upon request," as in response to a FOIA letter, the prevailing on-demand understanding of open government places an affirmative management responsibility on agencies.
-They need to make sure that documents that employees throughout their agency could produce are identified and then uploaded in a manner that interested members of the public can easily find them.
-This means that they must provide a way of managing their collection of guidance documents that ensures they are comprehensive, current, accessible, and comprehensible.
+Due to digital technology, the availability of a government document today often means that anyone with a computer or smart phone and an Internet connection can read or download it.
+Unlike with availability "upon request," as in response to a FOIA letter, the prevailing on-demand understanding of open government places an affirmative management responsibility on agencies to take steps to place materials online.
+They need to make sure that relevant documents that employees anywhere in their agency could produce are identified and then those that meet specified criteria for disclosure are uploaded in a manner that interested members of the public can easily find them.
+For guidance documents, this means that they must provide a way of managing their collection of relevant nonbinding materials that ensures they are comprehensive, current, accessible, and comprehensible.
 From what can be gleaned about current guidance practices, agencies still have room to improve with respect to each of these criteria of availability.